MetaLex-Tech/borg-core/README-yearnBorg.md

 ### Co-approval Workflows

-The process for bilateral `ychad.eth` / DAO approvals will be as follows:
+The process for bilateral ychad / DAO approvals will be as follows:

 1. Operation is initiated on the MetaLeX OS webapp
 2. A Snapshot proposal will be submitted via API using Yearn's existing voting settings
 3. MetaLeX's Snapshot oracle (`oracle`) will submit the results on-chain to an executor contract (`Snapshot Executor`), which will have the proposed transaction pending for co-approval
-4. After a waiting period, `ychad.eth` can co-approve it by executing the operation through the MetaLeX OS webapp
+4. After a waiting period, ychad can co-approve it by executing the operation through the MetaLeX OS webapp
 5. After an extra waiting period, anyone can cancel the proposal if it hasn't been executed

 This essentially means that ychad cannot 'breach' its basic 'agreement' with the DAO by changing the meta-governance rules (ychad signer membership, ychad approval threshold).
 It also adds an extra security layer as ychad members cannot collude to change these fundamental rules.
 All other operations would remain under ychad's sole discretion.